karan/Projects/README.md

 **Budget Tracker** - Write an application that keeps track of a household’s budget.
 The user can add expenses, income, and recurring costs to find out how much they are saving or losing over a period of time. *Optional: Allow the user to specify a date range and see the net flow of money in and out of the house budget for that time period.*

-**Address Book** - Keep track of various contacts, their numbers, emails and little notes about them like a Rolodex in the database.

 **TV Show Tracker** - Got a favorite show you don’t want to miss?
 Don’t have a PVR or want to be able to find the show to then PVR it later?
 Make an application which can search various online TV Guide sites, locate the shows/times/channels and add them to a database application.
 The database/website then can send you email reminders that a show is about to start and which channel it will be on.

 **Travel Planner System** - Make a system that allows users to put together their own little travel itinerary and keep track of the airline / hotel arrangements, points of interest, budget and schedule.

 Graphics and Multimedia
 ---------